 In the long term, the question for Kolja is what these models should be used for.
 Only by remaining open to new things and staying mentally flexible can you take advantage of new technologies.
 As in the past, those who are open to change will benefit the most from new technologies.

-So learning will continue to play a key role in keeping pace with rapidly evolving technology.
+So learning will continue to play a key role in developing AI skills and keeping pace with rapidly evolving technology.
 But it's not just about learning facts, it's also about the ability to think critically and be open to change.

 "The people who are able to maintain an openness to new things and a mental flexibility are also the ones who will end up benefiting the most from new technology."